 - Friends and family may encourage you to take any settlement to make the arguments go away.
 The challenge is that if the financial or parenting arrangements doesn’t suit you, your ex-spouse and/or the children, then there will be more angst, frustration and hurt.
 You don’t want to live with regrets and you certainly don’t want to be reliant on your ex-spouse forever.

 - You will learn new things about your ex-spouse (which you may not like).
 When you thought you knew someone really well, sometimes divorcing brings new information to light and it will make you wonder who you married or chose to spend your life with.

 Divorcing isn’t easy.
 However, it can be the most liberating, empowering and best personal development experience you can ever encounter.
 You will learn so much about who you are as a person and what drives you.
 Don’t let your divorce define who you are, you define your divorce and make it work for you.

-Before overwhelm sets in or if it already has, let’s address your thoughts, feeling and create a plan that is individually tailored to you in a 45-minute Strategy Session
+Before overwhelm sets in or if it already has, let’s address your thoughts, feeling and create a plan that is individually tailored to you in a Strategy Session